GRIN LORD, PSYD, ABPP

 Dr. Lord has been a researcher and clinical trainer at the University of Washington since 2007 and is currently faculty at the Department of Psychiatry and Behavioral Sciences.
 The majority of her research focused on trauma, PTSD, and substance abuse.
 She is an adjunct faculty member for Seattle University’s Master of Arts Program in Psychology.
 There she teaches a course in understanding modern families and conducting family therapy.
 She supervises doctoral students at Antioch University - Seattle.

 Dr. Lord is interested in the intersection between tech and evidence-based therapy.
-She was the Chief Clinical Officer at Lyssn.io, a start-up that focused on training therapists using performance-based feedback and is currently a Clinical Product Psychologist at Youper where she develops an AI pocket therapist.
+She was the Chief Clinical Officer at Lyssn.io and a Clinical Product Psychologist at Youper.
+She is the co-founder of Empathy Rocks.

 Dr. Lord has had extensive training in both adult and child psychotherapy.
 She received her bachelor's degree from Whitman College in Psychology and in Anthropology.
 Her masters and doctoral training were completed at Antioch University- Seattle; she graduated with a Psy.D. in clinical psychology in 2014.
 During her training, Dr. Lord conducted primarily trauma-focused therapy at Harborview Medical Center, Seattle Children’s, Quil Ceda Elementary School, and the Fremont Community Therapy Project.
 She completed an APPIC internship in child and family forensic psychology and infant neuropsychological assessment at Monterey County Children’s Behavioral Health in Salinas, California.
 In 2019, she attained Board Certification in Couples and Family Psychology through the American Board of Professional Psychology.